wilcoxeg/neural-networks-read-times/README.md

 ## Data

-• Download the data-directory here: https://drive.google.com/file/d/1cbZafbtfTxmECvhuFA-ZHTakdegGXjrq
+• Download the data-directory here: https://drive.google.com/file/d/1Fbn-MeABFZ0GE901TjPPIQnzBpEYAgjB
-• The data can also be found on `/om2/user/ethanwil/rnn_spr` (this one should be the most up-to-date)

 • For scripts to work, put the `data` directory at the top level of this directory.